nomath4u/radiusnetworks.github.io/ibeacon/virtual.md

 layout: ibeacon
 ---

-# Virtual iBeacon
+# Virtual Beacon

-Create a VM that will work like an iBeacon.
+Create a VM that will work like a proximity beacon with iBeacon™ technology.

 ## What you need